Night of the Long Knives

 Hitler saw the SA's independence and its members' penchant for street violence as a direct threat to his newly gained political power.
 He also wanted to appease leaders of the Reichswehr, the German military, who feared and despised the SA as a potential rival, in particular because of Röhm's ambition to merge the army and the SA under his leadership.
 Additionally, Hitler was uncomfortable with Röhm's outspoken support for a "second revolution" to redistribute wealth.
 In Röhm's view, President Paul von Hindenburg's appointment of Hitler as chancellor on 30 January 1933 had brought the Nazi Party to power but had left the party's larger goals unfulfilled.
-Finally, Hitler used the purge to attack or eliminate German critics of his new regime, especially those loyal to Vice-Chancellor Franz von Papen, and to settle scores with enemies.
+Finally, Hitler used the purge to attack or eliminate German critics of his new regime, especially those loyal to Vice-Chancellor Franz von Papen, and settle scores with enemies.

-At least 85 people died during the purge, although the final death toll may have been higher, with some estimates running from 700 to 1,000.
+At least 85 people died during the purge, although the final death toll might have been higher, with some estimates running from 700 to 1,000.
 More than 1,000 perceived opponents were arrested.
 The purge strengthened and consolidated the military's support for Hitler.
 It also provided a legal grounding for the Nazis, as the German courts and cabinet quickly swept aside centuries of legal prohibition against extrajudicial killings to demonstrate their loyalty to the regime.
 The Night of the Long Knives marked Hitler's absolute consolidation of judicial power and was a turning point in the establishment of Nazi Germany.
-Hitler went on to call himself "the administrator of justice of the German people" in his speech to the Reichstag on July 13, 1934.
+Hitler went on to call himself "the administrator of justice of the German people" in his speech to the Reichstag on 13 July 1934.